kimmobrunfeldt/squint/README.md

       --help                       Shows this help message
       --puppeteer-launch-mode      Options: launch, connect.
 Default: launch
       --puppeteer-launch-options   Puppeteer .launch or .connect options in JS.
 Default: {"headless":true}
-      --include-hash               When enabled, URL hashes are not ignored when crawling.
+      --puppeteer-page-pool-max    Maximum pages to use at the same time with Puppeteer.
+Default: 10 --include-hash               When enabled, URL hashes are not ignored when crawling.
 Default: false --include-search-query       When enabled, URL search queries are not ignored when crawling.
 Default: false --should-visit               Custom JS function that can limit which links the crawler follows.